 The Impact

-The impact of social action is felt by students, campuses, and communities, as student campaigns breathe new life into our democracy.
+The impact of social action is felt by students, campuses, and communities, as student campaigns breathe new energy into our democracy.

 Join Our Community